amardeepchawla/LZ/LTAGuide.md

 Once you have told Simon/Aaron about your dates, you should also tell them about the house that you would prefer to stay at.
 They'll enter you into this [spreadsheet](https://docs.google.com/spreadsheets/d/1SMkgIyFvKb2PW6I3xiSCJzSXFBEydVEeGycW02au5Po/edit#gid=799603377) which tracks who is staying in which house.

+## Miscellaneous
+### Bank/Credit Cards:
+- Consider ordering a debit card which doesn't charge foreign transaction fees e.g. Monzo, Revolut, Starling
+- Be careful to read the terms and conditions of the cards e.g. Revolut don't allow more than £300 cash withdrawals per month
+### Phone
+- Phone plans are very expensive here
+- Consider opting for roaming on your UK plans and using apps like [Airalo](https://www.airalo.com) for additional mobile data at local rates
+- [Mint Mobile](https://www.mintmobile.com) seems to be affordable and works well around Lead (less so in Deadwood)